icing/blog/tailscale.md

 ## Conclusion

 I like the ease of use of tailnet and it is an interesting space to explore.
-For 'internal' hosting of services that you only want to use yourself or that you'd like to share in a selected group of friends, it
+Having internal links that are treated as secure in browser and curl use is really nice.
+Adding auth makes local password management or LDAP servers unnecessary for many applications.
+Giving better security and usability at the same time.

+Of course, this is based on a product by a commercial company.
+However, the [headscale](https://github.com/juanfont/headscale) project is aiming to provide the same in a all-is-open-source way.